 Handling scissors correctly is a difficult skill to master, and so we try to practice every chance we get.
-In the house, we have a "snip box" full of different scraps to cut up, following patterns and lines or just snipping away.
-But sometimes we like to take our scissors outside, to try our hand at cutting things we find around us while exploring in the sunshine.
-Creating a Nature Snip box takes absolutely no effort at all - in fact, the kids do pretty much all of the work!
+In the house, we have a “snip box” full of different scraps to cut up, following patterns and lines or just snipping away.
+But sometimes we like to take our scissor skills practice outside, to try our hand at cutting things we find around us while exploring in the sunshine.
+Creating a Nature Snip box takes absolutely no effort at all – in fact, the kids do pretty much all of the work!

 We are lucky enough to have a garden of our own; small but chock full of plants.
-There's plenty for us to choose from when we're in the mood for snipping outside, but sometimes we'll go on a walk to forage different things.
+There’s plenty for us to choose from when we’re in the mood for practicing our scissor skills outside, but sometimes we’ll go on a walk to forage different things.
 We find large leaves or long stems and petals are the easiest to handle, but the kids can have enormous fun snipping clusters of buds, berries and flowers as well, and brittle, dry stalks and twigs can also be snipped up very satisfyingly.

-We follow the grown up rules when collecting - we never take more than a few things from any one plant, and are careful not to damage them in the process.
-We never take more than we need (though any leftovers generally end up cooking in the mud kitchen anyway!), and if we don't know what something is, we'll take a picture or a small sample to identify, just to make sure it's safe.
-We also don't take anything from other people's gardens unless we have permission!
+We follow the grown up rules when collecting for our scissor skills practice – we never take more than a few things from any one plant, and are careful not to damage them in the process.
+We never take more than we need (though any leftovers generally end up cooking in the mud kitchen anyway!), and if we don’t know what something is, we’ll take a picture or a small sample to identify, just to make sure it’s safe.
+We also don’t take anything from other people’s gardens unless we have permission!

 Once we have our selection, we’ll take them home and either spread them out on the garden table or pop them in a large shallow container so that the kids can reach in easily.